 "Now it's our turn, Mimi," Palmon said to her partner.
 "Let's go!"

 The six of them turned and walked out of the room, headed for the other end of the hall.
 Mimi's stomach started to gurgle.
 Izzy's challenge had been frightening enough, but thinking of what might await her made her legs ready to liquefy.
-After all she had put the others through, did she still deserve the Crest of Purity?
+After all she had put the others through, even she wasn't sure if she still deserved the Crest of Purity.

 … … …

 Arukenimon hissed and huffed as she tramped through the foliage towards the massive structure, angrily swinging her sweat-slicked arms at the cloud of flies nipping at her.
 The things she had to do to get at those children!
-They would be sorry to see her, plan or no plan.
+Plan or no plan, they would be sorry to see her.